jgato/jgato/random_docs/ztp-zero-touch-all.md

 Following, a list of advanced configuration examples, based on the previous explained options.

+I am not including the PlacementBinding/PlacementRule to facilitate the readiness.
+But it is just a matter of making each policy to match clusters or groups.
+Explained above.

 ## Node labeling (ACM Policies with hub cluster templates)

+## Deleting a Node from a cluster (ACM Policies)

+This is a pretty straight forward example, just based on ACM Policy for Site Specific.